 The insatiable demand for bandwidth continues to drive the need for network scale.
 By 2020, over 20 billion devices are expected to be connected as the Internet of Things (IoT) becomes pervasive.
-Mobile video usage is forecast to multiply 30 times over from today, while 70 percent of businesses are expected to be cloud-enabled by 2020.
+Mobile video usage is forecasted to multiply 30 times over from today, while 70 percent of businesses are expected to be cloud-enabled by 2020.
 Service providers need a wavelength-division multiplexing (WDM) transmission technology that will deliver scalable, cost-effective capacity without compromising on optical reach.
 The WDM industry is now aligned on the fact that multi-carrier super-channels are the best way to scale capacity quickly without scaling operations.

 Super-channels are a WDM innovation in which several optical carriers are combined to create a composite line-side signal of the desired capacity that can be provisioned in one operational cycle.
 Infinera pioneered the use of super-channels in Optical Transport Network (OTN) platforms in 2005 with the introduction of the world’s first large-scale photonic integrated circuit (PIC).
-Today, Infinera’s Infinite Capacity Engine family enables new step functions in optical WDM transport performance, powered by the advanced electronics of Infinera’s FlexCoherent® Processors and the cutting-edge photonics of Infinera’s photonic integrated circuits (PICs).
+Today, Infinera’s Infinite Capacity Engine (ICE) family enables new step functions in optical WDM transport performance, powered by the advanced electronics of Infinera’s FlexCoherent® Processors and the cutting-edge photonics of Infinera’s PICs.

 Implementing Super-channels without Large-scale PICs